 - Published resources for all firms: We will build on our experiences with individual firms and publish resources for all firms developing automated advice propositions.

 Read more about the types of regulatory feedback available.

 How to apply

 The Advice Unit is for firms developing an automated advice model that can deliver lower cost financial advice to consumers.
 Those wishing to apply must consider our eligibility criteria.
-We will assess all applications against these criteria, so it is important that you carefully consider our requirements and can clearly explain how your advice proposition meets them.
+We assess all applications against these criteria, so it is important that you carefully consider our requirements and can clearly explain how your advice proposition meets them.